Nonpoint

-Nonpoint is an American rock band from Fort Lauderdale, Florida.
-The band currently consists of vocalist Elias Soriano, drummer Robb Rivera, rhythm guitarist Rasheed Thomas, bassist Adam Woloszyn and lead guitarist Jaysin Zeilstra.
+Nonpoint is an American heavy metal band from Fort Lauderdale, Florida.
+The band currently consists of vocalist Elias Soriano, drummer Robb Rivera, rhythm guitarist Rasheed Thomas, bassist Adam Woloszyn, and lead guitarist Jaysin Zeilstra.

+Nonpoint was formed in 1997 by Rivera and Soriano.
+They released two independent demo albums in the 1990s, followed by their major label debut album, Statement, in 2000.
+Over the years, Nonpoint released numerous albums, with their most recent, X, released in 2018.
+The band has toured extensively and has had their music featured in various video games, movies, and soundtracks.
+In April 2021, Nonpoint announced the creation of their independent record label, 361 Degrees Records.

 History

 Early years (1997–2004)

-Nonpoint was formed January 30, 1997 emerging from the popular burgeoning South Florida metal scene of the mid-to-late 1990s by drummer Robb Rivera and vocalist Elias Soriano.
-The name Nonpoint came from a Believer song named "Nonpoint."
+During the early 1990s, drummer Robb Rivera formed a band named Nonpoint Factor.
+The band released various demos and its lineup changed numerous times, with Rivera as the only constant member.
+By 1997, the band's name was shortened to simply "Nonpoint", and the lineup was restructured with Rivera on drums, Elias Soriano on vocals, Ken MacMillan on bass, and Andrew Goldman on guitar.
+The name Nonpoint came from a Believer song named "Nonpoint".
 Soriano recalls: "I dug the name so I started using it around that time.
 It has no real meaning to us.
 It has something to do with pollution, but to us it just sounded cool."
-The band self-released their first album, Separate Yourself in late 1997.
-The band's first commercially released album Struggle was released on May 18, 1999, on the now-defunct Jugular Records.
+The band self-released their first independent album, Separate Yourself, in late 1997.
+Another independent album, Struggle, was released on May 18, 1999, on the now-defunct Jugular Records.

 The band released their debut major label album Statement on October 10, 2000, via MCA Records.
 To promote the album, as well as the band on a nationwide scale, Nonpoint toured with such artists as Hed PE, Mudvayne, Fuel, Taproot, and Drowning Pool, with their main tour appearing on the United States leg of the 2001 Ozzfest tour.
 A year after its release, the album entered the Billboard 200 charts, where it peaked at No. 166.
 The first single from the album, "What a Day", peaked at No. 24 on the Mainstream Rock charts.

 Nonpoint's second album Development was released on June 25, 2002.
 The album entered the Billboard charts at No. 52, with the first single released from the album, "Your Signs", peaking at No. 36 on the Mainstream Rock charts.
 Nonpoint completed a successful second appearance at Ozzfest, during the Donington Park leg of the European tour.
 Other tours included Sevendust on the first Locobazooka tour, dates with Filter, Sunset Black, and Papa Roach.
 A second single, "Circles", was featured in NASCAR Thunder 2003, as well as the soundtrack for Hot Wheels AcceleRacers.

 Two years after the release of Development, Nonpoint released their third major album Recoil on August 3, 2004, via their new label Lava Records.
 The album entered the Billboard charts at No. 115.
 The album's first single, "The Truth", peaked at No. 22 on the Mainstream Rock charts.
 Another single, "Rabia" was later released.